syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ![](MailMerge_images/MailMerge_img2.jpeg)

-The following code example shows how to perform a simple mail merge in the generated template document with string array as data source.
+The following code example shows how to perform a simple Mail merge in the generated template document with string array as data source.

 {% tabs %}